Google Shopping and Merchant Center integration for Wix

 Google Shopping has become one of the most valuable traffic sources for eCommerce stores, and since Google introduced free product listings in 2020, every Wix Store owner can get their products displayed in the Shopping tab, image results, and even the main search results without paying a penny for ads.
-This comprehensive lesson walks you through the complete setup of Google Merchant Center for Wix, from account creation and site verification through feed optimisation, fixing the disapprovals that trip up most store owners, advanced feed strategies, and measuring the revenue impact of your Shopping listings.
+This lesson walks you through the complete setup of Google Merchant Center for Wix, from account creation to feed optimisation and fixing the disapprovals that trip up most store owners.

 Understanding Google Merchant Center and Why It Matters